Decay behavior and optical parameter identification for spatial-frequency domain imaging by the radiative transport equation: Spatial frequency domain imaging

-For $f=0.1\,{\rm mm}^{-1}$, we have $e^{-2\pi f\cdot3}=0.15$ and $e^{-2\pi f\cdot4}=0.08$.
+The behavior in Fig.~\ref{figmc} is implied in the decay in (\ref{diffdecay}) derived in Sec.~\ref{asym}.
+In the present situation we have \be I\sim e^{-2\pi fz}. \ee For $f=0.1\,{\rm mm}^{-1}$, we have $e^{-2\pi f\cdot3}=0.15$ and $e^{-2\pi f\cdot4}=0.08$.
 Hence the specific intensity is reduced by more than one tenth when the thickness of the slab is $4\,{\rm mm}$ or larger.
 Recently, an intensive study of Monte Carlo look-up tables was reported for relations between the penetration depths of photons and spatial frequencies \cite{Hayakawa-etal19}.
 Our conclusion in Fig.~\ref{figmc} is consistent with their results.